- Academics

 IGNITE’s participating students will ignite your curiosity with their ingenuity and discovery, and have worked harder than ever to make this a truly memorable experience.

-The 8th Annual Ignite Exhibition was held on Thursday, April 27, 2023 in Costello Hall.
+The 9th Annual Ignite Exhibition will be held on Thursday, April 25, 2024 in Costello Hall.

 For more information on the Ignite program, please contact Nina Bellisio, Professor of Visual Communications.